-SCRAPE DOWN SEAL AND PAINT CEILING.
-CLEAN DOWN WALLS AND PAINT.
-EXHAUST FAN OVER STOVE/URN AREA TO DISPENSE AREA OF STEAM AND COOKING ODOURS.
-HOT WATER SYSTEM How will your project / event benefit the Narrogin community?
+- SCRAPE DOWN SEAL AND PAINT CEILING.

+- CLEAN DOWN WALLS AND PAINT.

+- EXHAUST FAN OVER STOVE/URN AREA

+TO DISPENSE AREA OF STEAM AND COOKING

+ODOURS.

+- HOT WATER SYSTEM

-BY UPDATING KITCHEN AND CLUB HOUSE IT WILL MAKE VISITING NARROGIN CROQUET CLUB A MORE APPEALING AND AESTHICALY ATTRACTIVE CLUB TO VISIT.
+BY UPDATING KITCHEN AND CLUB HOUSE IT WILL MAKE VISITING NARROGIN CROQUET CLUB A MORE APPEALING AND AESTHICALLY ATTRACTIVE CLUB TO VISIT.
 EASIER TO KEEP CLEAN, NEAT AND TIDY FOR MEMBERS AND VISITORS.
-E.G. OUR MAIN TOURNAMENT "GUNS N' ROSES" ATTRACTS VISITORS FROM METROPOLITAN AREA, ALBANY, BUNBURY, BUSSELTON GNOWANGERUP, KATANNING AND YORK.
-WE ALSO HAVE "WA GOLF CROUET SQUAD" VISITING TO USE OUR GREENS AND FACILITIES FOR PRACTISE.
+E.G. OUR MAIN TOURNAMENT "GUNS" N' ROSES" ATTRACTS VISITORS FROM METROPOLITAN AREA, ALBANY, BUNBURY, BUSSELTON GNOWANGERUP, KATANNING AND YORK.
+WE ALSO HAVE "WA GOLF CRQUET SQUAD" VISITING TO USE OUR GREENS AND FACILITIES FOR PRACTISE.